cambridgeltl/composable-sft/README.md

 ## News

+### 2023/02/08
+Released [training and evaluation scripts](examples/text-classification) for the [NusaX sentiment classification task for Indonesian languages](https://arxiv.org/abs/2205.15960) + pre-trained language and task SFTs - see [MODELS](MODELS.md) for details of the test results, which in general exceed the baselines in the NusaX paper (though note that the training data and regime are different in our setup).
+Note that language SFTs for Buginese, Ngaju and Toba Batak are not yet available due to lack of suitable Wikipedia corpora.

 ### 2023/02/01
 `LotteryTicketSparseFineTuner` can now be applied to Trainer subclasses such as QuestionAnsweringTrainer.
 See "Training SFTs" for further info.